argoproj/argo-cd/docs/developer-guide/contributing.md

 ### Pull in all build dependencies

 As build dependencies change over time, you have to synchronize your development environment with the current specification.
-In order to pull in all required depencies, issue:
+In order to pull in all required dependencies, issue:

 * `make dep-ui`